oracle/graal/vscode/graalvm/README.md

 Once you confirm, you are taken to the selection list:
 ![Select Components to Install](images/install_components_view.png)

-Please be informed, you can download and install multiple GraalVM distributions and components at the same time.
+Note: You can download and install multiple GraalVM distributions and components at the same time.

 ### Add Existing GraalVM